 Learn how to make this sturdy craft tool bench to hold all of your Cricut tools, and then some!
 This Cricut tool holder can be made by those who have the Cricut Maker or the Cricut Explore cutting machine.

 When I first began sharing my craft projects with you just over two years ago, I made this very sweet and simple craft organizer.
 It is nothing more than a cute little basket with some paper towel tubes cut to various lengths.
 It literally took me five minutes, and it’s been SO useful!
 Well, these days I have more craft tools, especially tools for my cutting machine.
 I have scoring tools, scrapers, weeding tools, Cricut pens, so many!
 And with the Cricut Maker, I now have many different blade and tool housings as well.
 I was using so many of them that they weren’t even fitting in the built-in storage compartment on my Cricut.
 That’s when I knew it was time to make a NEW craft tool organizer: a Cricut tool holder!

 My Cricut Tool Bench with lots of room for all my Cricut tools and blades, and plenty of room to grow!
-There are spots in the front for all of the blade and tool housings, with two spots in the back a wee bit bigger to fit the new scoring tools.
-There are even two smaller spots on the sides for the scoring heads, as you I don’t want to lose those.
+There are spots in the front for all of the blade and tool housings, with two spots in the back a wee bit bigger to fit the QuickSwap tools.
+There are even two smaller spots on the sides for the scoring and engraving heads, as you I don’t want to lose those.

 Along the sides of the Cricut tool holder I’ve put in slots for my Cricut scrapers and paper edge distressers.
 And nice strong tubes in the middle hold all of my long tools, like my weeding tool, quilling tool, spatula, TrueControl knife, scissors, tweezers, Cricut makers, and fabric marking pens.